RealEstateCore/REC4/Doc/Space/Space.md

 [Space](.)
 # Space

+A contiguous part of the physical world that contains or can contain sub-spaces.
+E.g., a Region can contain many Sites, which in turn can contain many Buildings.

+**Display name:** Space<br />
 **DTMI:** dtmi:org:w3id:rec:Space;1

-## Display name
-- **en:** Space
-## Description
-- **en:** A contiguous part of the physical world that contains or can contain sub-spaces.
-E.g., a Region can contain many Sites, which in turn can contain many Buildings.
+---
 ## Relationships
 |Name|Display name|Description|Multiplicity|Target|Properties|Writable|
 |-|-|-|-|-|-|-|